run1t/nmc/readme.md

+This project has been archived - Go to [https://github.com/voidcosmos/npkill](npkill) instead
 # NMC - node_module Cleaner

 NMC is a tool that help you clean all of your `node_modules`, it will scan all the subdirectories of the working